Gajar Ka Halwa or Carrot Halwa is a traditional Indian dessert or sweet dish made with fresh red carrots, milk, ghee, sugar, and some dry fruits.

 If you are somebody who spends a lot of time in the kitchen, cooking then I am sure you will agree.

 My kitchen too used to be extremely messy.
-And the more messier it becomes, the more frustrated I became and the more difficult it was to clean it.
+And the more messier it became, the more frustrated I became and the more difficult it was to clean it.

 Once, I happened to wake up in the morning and walked into the kitchen to find an extremely messy kitchen sink filled with the previous day’s utensils.
 I looked towards the kitchen top and found leftovers from the previous day’s slicing and dicing spread all over.